Leo0203/Leo_de_codingWorkroom/C_language_learning/Bzhan_PengGe/Introduction_to_C.md

         return 0;
     }
 ```
-2. The above showned add method is a customized method, c language also has its own method
+2. The above showned add method is a customized method, c language also has its own methods